zzqzzqzzq/lady_heather_splunk/readme.txt

-Lady Heather Version 5.0 (with Linux and macOS (OS/X) support)
+Lady Heather Version 4.0 (with Linux and macOS (OS/X) support)

-To use this program on Linux and macOS:
+To use this program on Linux, macOS, and FreeBSD:

 1) Create a directory to install it in and switch to that directory.